computerphysicslab/Ethereum/README.md

 Contract-Token: By deploying token contracts that store and transfer user wallet’s token balances.

-### Ledger-Native vs Contract-Token

-LydianElectrum uses both strategies at the same time, getting the best from each one:
+And LydianElectrum uses both strategies at the same time, getting the best from each one:

 Ledger-Native: Mining fees are paid on native currency, so miners will get stablecoins for their task.

 Contract-Token: Every oracle centralized actions (mint/destroy) to keep the backed fiat in-sync will be regulated by an ERC-20 Smart Contract.

 ### Stablecoin CryptoEuro